aireilly/openshift-mkdocs/docs/scalability_and_performance/using-topology-manager.md

     -   Specify your selected Topology Manager allocation policy.
 Here, the policy is `single-numa-node`.
 Acceptable values are: `default`, `best-effort`, `restricted`, `single-numa-node`.

--   For more information on CPU Manager, see [Using CPU Manager](../scalability_and_performance/using-cpu-manager/#using-cpu-manager).
+-   For more information on CPU Manager, see [Using CPU Manager](../using-cpu-manager/#using-cpu-manager).

-## Pod interactions with Topology Manager policies
+## Pod interactions with Topology Manager policies {#pod-interactions-with-topology-manager_using-topology-manager}

 The example `Pod` specs below help illustrate pod interactions with Topology Manager.